robertjd/okta.github.io/_source/_docs/api/resources/oidc.md

 Clients can use any of the following sequences of operations to obtain an Access Token:
 * [Authorization code flow](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) -- the client obtains
-an authorization code from the authorization server's Authorization endpoint and uses it to obtain an ID token and an access token from the authorization server's Token endpoint.
+an authorization code from the authorization server's authentication endpoint and uses it to obtain an ID token and an access token from the authorization server's Token endpoint.
 * [Implicit flow](http://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth) -- the client obtains an ID
-token and optionally an Access Token directly from the authorization server's Authorization endpoint.
+token and optionally an Access Token directly from the authorization server's authentication endpoint.
 * [Hybrid flow](http://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth) -- a combination of the other
 two flows.

 Clients should always [validate ID Tokens](#validating-id-tokens) to ensure their integrity.

-The ID Tokens returned by the Authentication endpoint (implicit flow) or the Token endpoint (authorization code flow) are identical, except that in the implicit flow, the *nonce* parameter is required (and hence must have been included in the request), and the *at_hash* parameter is required if the response includes an Access Token but prohibited if the response does not include an Access Token.
+The ID Tokens returned by the authentication endpoint (implicit flow) or the Token endpoint (authorization code flow) are identical, except that in the implicit flow, the *nonce* parameter is required (and hence must have been included in the request), and the *at_hash* parameter is required if the response includes an Access Token but prohibited if the response does not include an Access Token.